DataDog/hiring-engineers/answers.md

 ![hostmapview](./Screenshots/scheduleDowntime.png)

-Once downtime is scheduled, you will get email notifications that inform you when the downtime will begin and end.
+Once downtime is scheduled, you will get email notifications that inform you when the scheduled downtime will begin and end.

 ![hostmapview](./Screenshots/downtimeWeekday.png)